Prometheus-robocup/General-documentation/Docker/running-a-container.md

 Let's break down this Docker command and explain what each part does:

 ```
-sudo docker --ipc=host -it -v /folder/to/mount/on_local_device:/folder/on/image --gpus all --name name-of-container name-of-image
+sudo docker --ipc=host --net=host -it -v /folder/to/mount/on_local_device:/folder/on/image --gpus all --name name-of-container name-of-image
 ```

 1. `sudo`: This runs the Docker command with superuser (root) privileges.
 This may be necessary depending on your system configuration.